Skip to main content

 • No Buy-In: A group member who doesn’t have a sense of ownership will have a hard time sticking with a project.
 It can feel like they’re following other people’s instructions and they have no sense of agency or autonomy.
 This issue will be addressed in Pitfall #2.

-Solution: Build Interdependency into Your Projects
+Solution: Build Interdependence into Your Projects

 Often, the default in a project is for one member to work independently while other members are dependent on the single member, merely filling in the gaps when asked to help.
 The solution is to have students work interdependently.
 If independent learning is fully autonomous and dependent learning involves students simply depending on another person, interdependence is the overlap, where students have autonomy but they must have mutual dependence on one another.